-- 12.1 Post-tender negotiations (i.e. after receipt of formal tenders but before signing of contracts) with a view to improving price, delivery or other tender terms can be entered into, provided: - i) It would not put other tenderers at a disadvantage - ii) It would not affect their confidence and trust in the Community Relations Council's tendering process. - 12.2 In each case, a statement of justification should be approved by the CEO prior to the event, showing: - i) Background to the procurement - ii) Reasons for proposing post tender negotiations - iii) Demonstration of the improved value for money
+12.1 Post-tender negotiations (i.e. after receipt of formal tenders but before signing of contracts) with a view to improving price, delivery or other tender terms can be entered into, provided:

-13 Selecting a Supplier
+i) It would not put other tenderers at a disadvantage ii) It would not affect their confidence and trust in the Community Relations Council's tendering process.

-- Supplier selection is based on overall value for money.
+- 12.2 In each case, a statement of justification should be approved by the CEO prior to the event, showing: - i) Background to the procurement - ii) ii) Reasons for proposing post tender negotiations - iii) iii) Demonstration of the improved value for money - iv) Selecting a Supplier - 13.1 Supplier selection is based on overall value for money.
 Whilst price is important, we will always consider quality, reliability, safety, good design, timely delivery, maintenance and after sales support before arriving at a decision which is the most economically advantageous to the Community Relations Council.
 Where it is deemed necessary, potential suppliers must demonstrate their financial, commercial and technical capability to fully meet the contractual requirements under tender.
-We will also take account of a company's past performance with reference to contracts of a similar nature, both with the Community Relations Council and other organisations. - The Community Relations Council will also be looking for a clear demonstration of commitment to equal opportunities in employment, to the environment and to sustaining local economy.
-For contracts with a value greater than £5,000, we evaluate suppliers on a set of pre-determined factors.
+We will also take account of a company's past performance with reference to contracts of a similar nature, both with the Community Relations Council and other organisations. - 13.2 The Community Relations Council will also be looking for a clear demonstration of commitment to equal opportunities in employment, to the environment and to sustaining local economy.
+For contracts with a value greater than £5,000, we evaluate suppliers on a set of predetermined factors.
 These criteria will be set out in our tender documents.
-The Community Relations Council may ask for references from previous customers, bankers and business information companies and, in some cases, arrange inspection visits to the company and its work sites. - 13.3 Where appropriate the Community Relations Council will consider establishing framework agreements up to a maximum of five years. - The setting up of an agreement is a value for money judgement taking account of the value of the purchases involved and the ability to specify such purchases with sufficient precision upfront.
+The Community Relations Council may ask for references from previous customers, bankers and business information companies and, in some cases, arrange inspection visits to the company and its work sites. - 13.3 Where appropriate the Community Relations Council will consider establishing framework agreements up to a maximum of five years. - 13.4 The setting up of an agreement is a value for money judgement taking account of the value of the purchases involved and the ability to specify such purchases with sufficient precision upfront.
 The framework should be capable of establishing a pricing mechanism.
 Prices should not be fixed but rather there will be a mechanism to establish prices to be applied to particular requirements.